Learn and Explore

-Byrd Visitor Center at milepost 51 debuted a new exhibit in late 2006.
-It tells the stories of Shenandoah's establishment and development, including the controversial acquisition of privately owned land, the work of the Civilian Conservation Corps, and the little-known story of desegregation in the 1930s and 40s.
-As each decade has unfolded, Shenandoah's landscape had changed in reflection of American's values.
+These exhibits tell the stories of Shenandoah's establishment and development, including the controversial acquisition of privately owned land, the work of the Civilian Conservation Corps, and the little-known story of desegregation in the 1930s and 40s.
+As each decade has unfolded, Shenandoah's landscape has changed in reflection of Americans' values.
 This exhibit chronicles those changes and seeks to involve you in the future of Shenandoah.

 Rapidan Camp is the former summer retreat of President Herbert and First Lady Lou Henry Hoover.
-The President's House has been historically refurnished and The Prime Minister's cabin is the site of an exhibit.
-The exhibit explains the Hoovers' choice of a vacation home in Virginia's Blue Ridge Mountains and tells the story of their tumultuous presidency.
-Check the ranger programs schedule for directions and times to visit.
+The President's House has been historically refurnished and The Prime Minister's cabin houses an exhibit.
+The exhibit explains the Hoovers' choice of a vacation home and tells the story of their tumultuous presidency.